8 reasons to visit Mt. Angel, Oregon

 Tour the Heritage Trail

 Explore the town’s history while walking or biking the Mt.
 Angel Heritage Trail.
-The 5-mile loop winds through town and highlights points of interest, including the Willamette Valley Southern Rail, the Glockenspiel and Queen of Angels Monastery.
+The 5-mile loop winds through town and highlights points of interest, including the Willamette Valley Southern Rail, the Train Depot and the Queen of Angels Monastery.

 Drink German beer and wine